 Step 2 - Crumble the goat cheese in a serving dish and top with the warm raisin mixture.
 Serve with crackers, garnish with fresh rosemary or thyme sprigs.

 - The best part?
 That quick 10 minute saute of the topping poured over the dish of goat cheese melts it just slightly.
 The goat cheese turns creamy and velvety, perfect dipped with crackers.
-Serving the appetizer right after making it gives the cheese that little delicious melt, but made ahead and served cold would be fine too.
+Serving this goat cheese starter right after making it gives the cheese that little delicious melt, but made ahead and served cold would be fine too.
 That’s how the one from the cheese shop was!

-Can I make this appetizer ahead of time?
+Can I make this goat cheese appetizer ahead of time?

 Yes!
 You can easily make up the topping ahead of time and store it in the fridge.
 Then just pop it in the microwave for 30 seconds and spoon it over the crumbled goat cheese when you are ready to serve!